Amazing Video Simulates Flyby Of Mars Using Footage From MRO’s HiRISE Camera

 Luckily, someone has had the idea to create a visual tour of the Red Planet, which helps you experience Mars in a way that hasn’t been possible before, Scroll.in reports.

-By using actual footage from the HiRISE camera on board NASA’s Mars Reconnaissance Orbiter (MRO), visual artist Seán Doran has compiled a pair of videos depicting a flyby of the Gorgonum Chaos — a “fractured, almost spooky-looking surface” believed to have been carved by water and which is among the most remarkable features of the Martian landscape, says NASA.
+By using actual footage from the HiRISE camera onboard NASA’s Mars Reconnaissance Orbiter (MRO), visual artist Seán Doran has compiled a pair of videos depicting a flyby of the Gorgonum Chaos — a “fractured, almost spooky-looking surface” believed to have been carved by water and which is among the most remarkable features of the Martian landscape, says NASA.

-Over the 12 years since MRO has been orbiting the Red Planet, HiRISE (short for High Resolution Imaging Science Experiment) has provided a great deal of high-resolution images of Mars.
+Over the 12 years since MRO has been orbiting the Red Planet, HiRISE (short for High Resolution Imaging Science Experiment) has provided plenty of high-resolution images of Mars.

 Doran has chosen to focus on the Gorgonum Chaos — a rugged terrain traversed by interesting crevices and located on the planet’s southern hemisphere, shows NASA — and has extensively processed the HiRISE photos taken of this unusual area in order to create a very realistic effect.